 Want to know the ways to succeed in your accounting classes and become a successful accountant?
 Follow Florida National University’s (FNU) top tips for maximizing our program’s courses.

 Students have heard this time and time again, but they must apply it.
-Organization is a huge key to the success of a student.
+Being organized is a huge key to the success of a student.
 This is true for all students, but especially accounting majors.
-Organization can be as miniscule as remembering class supplies — like calculators and pencils — to more critical practices, such as documenting information on spreadsheets and keeping exam dates saved in a planner.
+An organization can be as minuscule as remembering class supplies — like calculators and pencils — to more critical practices, such as documenting information on spreadsheets and keeping exam dates saved in a planner.
 Accounting students need to juggle a lot of data for several classes, so don’t get mixed up!
 Adopt good organization habits early on.

 When taking the initiative to proactively learn about a particular field, students will be more familiar with the market.
 This will likely prove to be beneficial when it becomes their turn to enter the field — they will know more than students who neglected to do so.

 For example, understanding the business of a client is the most important aspect of the job.
 In the case of auditing, understanding a client’s business quickly is critical because you are assigned to a particular client for only a few weeks and need to go through a full year’s worth of financial records.
 You have to figure out how they operate and what it is they’re trying to achieve.
 As you go from client to client, you don’t have time to sit them down and have them explain how every piece of their business works.
 It’s your job to take initiative and figure things out on your own.
 However, this idea does not just apply to auditors; it applies to most accounting fields.

 By learning and studying about various career paths in the field, students will be able to set goals.
 Setting goals is an important part of working toward success, and it will motivate students to push through — even when the going gets tough.
 Here are a few we recommend thinking of while you are still in school for your future career.